 ALEKS will provide an on-screen calculator if you need one to complete a particular problem.
 Otherwise, you may not use a calculator.

-What happens if I do not complete a placement assessment in the allotted time?
+What happens if I do not complete the desired mastery level in the allotted 24 hours time?

 May I use any other resources during a placement assessment?